Latent Space Modelling of Hypergraph Data: Background

-By comparing \eqref{eq:hofflike} and \eqref{eq:rgglike}, we see that a RGG can be viewed as a latent space network model where the probability of a connection is given by $P(y_{ij}=1 | u_i, u_j, \theta) = \mathbbm{1}( \| u_i - u_j \| \leq 2r )$ where $\theta = r$.
-Therefore, conditional on a set of latent coordinates, a RGG is deterministic.
-Note that \eqref{eq:rgglike} is equal to 1 if there is a perfect correspondence between the observed connections $\bm{Y}$ and the connections induced by the latent coordinates $\bm{U}$ and the radius $r$.
-If there are any connections which do not correspond to each other, then \eqref{eq:rgglike} is equal to 0.
-For an in-depth discussion of RGGs see \cite{penrose2003}.
+Since a RGG is deterministic conditional on $\bm{U}$ and $r$, \eqref{eq:rgglike} is equal to 1 only when there is a perfect correspondence between the observed connections $\bm{Y}$ and the connections induced by the latent positions and radius, and is otherwise equal to 0.